Liover Peguero Preview, Player Props: Pirates vs. Phillies

 Liover Peguero At The Plate

-- Peguero has four doubles, seven home runs and 10 walks while batting .233.
+- Peguero is batting .235 with four doubles, seven home runs and 10 walks.

+- In 51.9% of his 52 games this season, Peguero has picked up at least one hit.
+He's also had 14 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.